 13 Jul Library adapts financial literacy program online

-As we all adapt to the new normal amid COVID-19, literacy groups and other organizations across the country have begun offering remote programming.
-Kitchener Public Library (KPL) is one of the many groups that has adapted its programming to be presented online.
+During the COVID-19 pandemic, many literacy groups across the country had to pivot to offer remote programming.
+Kitchener Public Library (KPL) is one of the many groups that adapted its programming to be presented online.

 Aimee Jeffrey, Lifelong Learning and Literacy Librarian at KPL, says there were some initial concerns with privacy issues in the beginning.
-However, after conducting thorough research and running a few trial programs online, Jeffrey says everything is now working seamlessly and there are even plans to continue offering online programming after the pandemic restrictions are lifted.
+However, after conducting thorough research and running a few trial programs online, Jeffrey says everything ran seamlessly.

 “The TD volunteers are always very outgoing with great knowledge of the topics and a variety of skillsets,” says Jeffrey.
 “I think there’s a great connection when newcomers meet bankers because they feel that they are more approachable.
 It gives them the confidence to walk into a bank and up to the teller and not feel intimidated.”

 KPL has been running the Money Matters program for six years, typically twice a year.
 This was the first time they’ve presented it online.

 “We ran four one-hour sessions over the course of four weeks.
 Everyone that attended had computer access, and people could have the option to use video if they wanted, or they could turn it off,” Jeffrey explains.
 “Everyone was able to ask questions and the group felt confident enough to do so.”

 Jeffrey says the program was delivered online without a hitch, and that the only difference was that learners weren’t paired up one-on-one with volunteers; instead, each volunteer took turns talking about each part of the workbook.